-Veluwe woods from Het Loo Palace
+Veluwe forests from Het Loo Palace

 Apeldoorn, Gelderland, The Netherlands